 Again, as for all discrete line segments mentioned up to now, the number of samples used in the computation of the morphological operation depends on both the length of the segment and the orientation.
 Line segments along the grid are the densest, and diagonal segments have the least number of samples.
 Thus, for some orientations it is more probable to miss a local maximum (i.e. the maximum falls in between samples) than for others.
-This makes the continuous-domain translation-invariance better for horizontal and vertical lines than for diagonal lines, and also has repercussions for the rotation-invariance.
-Ideally, one would like to sample each of these lines equally densely.
-To do so, it would be necessary to add columns to the image when skewing.
-As mentioned above, this also enables the creation of sub-pixel segment lengths, in a similar fashion to the interpolation used in [8] to increase the accuracy of the isotropic closing.
+This makes the continuousdomain translation-invariance better for horizontal and vertical lines than for diagonal lines, and also has repercussions for the rotation-invariance.
+Ideally, one would like to sample each of these lines equally densely by adding columns to the image when skewing.
+This also enables the creation of sub-pixel segment lengths.
+We have not corrected for the number of samples along the line segment in the comparison below.